Woman Shocked When Dog Finds Sex Toy In Bushes, Endures Heckling When Pooch Won’t Stop Chewing On It

 — Ross Bowler (@BowlerBarrister) January 20, 2018

-Once she realized what was happening, Sophie frantically tried to extricate the sex toy from Bella’s mouth but was sickened at the thought of touching it.
-Thus, she tried kicking the sex gadget out of the dog’s mouth, which was observed by an elderly woman who thought she was abusing Bella, The Daily Mail reports.
+Once she realized what was happening, Sophie frantically tried to remove the sex toy from Bella’s mouth but was sickened at the thought of touching it.
+Thus, she tried kicking the sex gadget out of the dog’s mouth, which was observed by an elderly woman who thought she was abusing Bella, the Daily Mail reports.

 A was mortified Caitlin had builders shouting at me saying hen think ur dogs got something it shouldn’t have ☹️????????